Other Ways to Give

 Friends Endowment Fund

-The Friends of Howard County Library have an endowment fund established with the Columbia Foundation.
+The Friends of Howard County Library System have an endowment fund established with the Columbia Foundation.
 To designate a gift to the Endowment Fund, please contact the Columbia Foundation at 410.730.7840.
 Gifts to the Friends Endowment Fund are eligible for Friends membership, benefits and recognition in the same manner as standard, non-endowment gifts to the Friends.

 You may support the Friends by donating books and materials to the Library.
 All books collected are sold online through BetterWorld Bookstore.
 Book donations, as with all other in-kind donations, do not count for Friends membership.
 Frequently Asked Questions.